 Recipe adapted from Lily’s Café Cookbook, Revised Edition by Kyra Alex

 - 2 sticks (16 Tablespoons) unsalted butter, at room temperature

 - 1 cup firmly packed light brown sugar

 - 1 teaspoon vanilla extract

 - 3 cups semi-sweet chocolate chips

-Bake cookies for 15-18 minutes, or until just golden brown and barely set in the center for a soft cookie, or a little longer for a crisp cookie.
-Let cool completely before removing from baking sheets.
+- Bake cookies for 15-20 minutes, or until barely golden brown and barely set in the center.
+Don't over bake!
+Let cool completely before removing from the baking sheets.

 Store in an airtight container at room temperature up to a week.

 Nutrition Information:Yield: 30 Serving Size: 1